 In May 2021, EPA published its first rule pursuant to the AIM Act to begin the phasedown of the manufacture and import of HFCs in 2022 through an allowance-based trading programme.
 Industry challenged the rule in court; however, on 20 June 2023, the Court of Appeals for the District of Columbia unanimously upheld EPA's authority to regulate HFC blends as part of its phasedown programme.
 At the same time, this decision vacated EPA's prohibition on single-use canisters, as well as certain cylinder tracking measures, which EPA claimed it had adopted in an effort to address smuggling activity.
-But while those provisions were vacated, EPA's broader authority to regulate HFC blends remains intact following the Fifth Circuit decision.
+But although those provisions were vacated, EPA's broader authority to regulate HFC blends remains intact following the Fifth Circuit decision.

-EPA has also received petitions from various environmental groups, states, and industry groups to promulgate refrigerant management and technology transition rules under the AIM Act.
+EPA has also received petitions from various environmental groups, states and industry groups to promulgate refrigerant management and technology transition rules under the AIM Act.
 The agency granted some of these petitions and is currently reviewing others.
-On 15 December 2022, EPA published a proposed rule to address the AIM Act's technology transition requirements (87 Fed Reg 76738).
+On 24 October 2023, EPA finalised a rule addressing the AIM Act's technology transition requirements (88 Fed Reg 73098).
 The rule would phase out the use of certain HFCs under the AIM Act while addressing issues raised by the petitions the EPA granted.
-The comment period ended on 30 January 2023, and the rule is now under EPA review with the goal of finalising a rule by the AIM Act deadline of October 2023.
+On 19 October 2023, EPA published a proposed rule aimed at better management and reuse of existing HFCs.
+The comment period ended on 18 December 2023, and the rule is now under EPA review.

-Main national legislation

-Identify the main national laws and regulations on climate matters.
+Main national legislation Identify the main national laws and regulations on climate matters.

-In November 2021, Congress passed a trillion-dollar infrastructure bill that includes numerous provisions aimed at climate change, including additional funding for electric vehicles (EVs) and EV infrastructure, improvements to electricity grids, and other infrastructure improvements aimed at reducing GHG emissions.
-EPA has also pushed forward major climate rules, including a proposal for new GHG emissions standards on passenger and commercial vehicles for which the EPA is reviewing a barrage of comments as of July 2023.
+In November 2021, Congress passed the the Infrastructure Investment and Jobs Act (IIJA), a trillion-dollar infrastructure bill that includes numerous provisions aimed at climate change, including additional funding for electric vehicles (EVs) and EV infrastructure, improvements to electricity grids, and other infrastructure improvements aimed at reducing GHG emissions.
+EPA has also pushed forward major climate rules, under its existing Clean Air Act authority, including a recent rule adopting new GHG emissions standards for passenger and commercial vehicles, power plants, and the oil and gas sector.